naveentholu99/Transctions/readme.md

 #Project
-Implementing ACID properties using CRUD Operations
+This project illustrates how to execute database transctions using python and postgres by implementing ACID properties on already existed tables in the database

  import psycopg2

 from tabulate import tabulate